matiasbn/luckyseven-project-1/README.md

 ## The story behind the PRNG

-I wrote an article on [Medium](https://medium.com/@matias.barriosn/how-i-realized-as-an-adult-that-ive-been-studying-number-theory-since-i-was-a-kid-a8b49ea57a87) about how i get to the PRNG.
+I wrote an article on [Medium](https://medium.com/@matias.barriosn/how-i-realized-as-an-adult-that-ive-been-studying-number-theory-since-i-was-a-kid-a8b49ea57a87) about how i formulated the PRNG.
 Read it and give me some claps.

 ## Authors